Top DevOps Tools for Automation Infrastructure

 Jenkins is a continuous integration server software deployed on the central server where software building takes place.
-It is written in Java and highly customisable for a project of any size and complexity.
+It is written in Java and highly customizable for a project of any size and complexity.
 There are plenty of plugins and add-ons available for it.

 Some of its features are:

-• Easiest tool to start with DevOps
+• The easiest tool to start with DevOps

 • Create a script to integrate multiple workflows into one pipeline